IRIS-Solutions-Team/irispie-pages/docs/data_management/databoxes.md

 ☐ `Databox.from_dict`
 -----------------------

-==Create a Databox from a Dictionary==
+==Create a new `Databox` from a `dict`==

 Create a new Databox instance populated with data from a provided dictionary.
 This class method can be used to convert a standard Python dictionary into a Databox, incorporating all its functionalities.

-    Databox.from_dict(_dict)
+    self = Databox.from_dict(_dict)

 ### Input arguments ###

 ???+ input "_dict"
     A dictionary containing the data to populate the new Databox.
 Each key-value pair in the dictionary will be an item in the Databox.

 ### Returns ###

-???+ returns "Databox"
+???+ returns "self"
-    Returns a new Databox instance populated with the contents of the provided dictionary.
+    Returns a new Databox populated with the contents of the provided dictionary.